DetachHead/basedpyright/docs/configuration/language-server-settings.md

 ### neovim

-the language server can be configured in your neovim settings:
+The language server can be configured in your neovim settings:

 ```lua
 require("lspconfig").basedpyright.setup {